 - The opportunity to showcase work to publishers and agents

 - A week long retreat offering time, space and the freedom to create new work in idyllic surroundings

-There are three categories, Fiction and Non-Narrative Fiction (also known as creative non-fiction), Poetry and Children’s and Young Adult Fiction.
+There are three categories, Fiction and Narrative-Non Fiction (also known as creative non-fiction), Poetry and Children’s and Young Adult Fiction.
 You can only apply to one category per year.

 Entries are invited in English, Scots and a combination of both.
 There are also two awards for Gaelic writers, run in association with the Gaelic Books Council.
-Apply for a Gaelic NWA in English or Gaelic.
+You can apply for a Gaelic NWA in English or Gaelic.
 These will open later in the year.

 You can apply if you: